2000BC – The origins of Jiu-Jitsu

 Rolls started training Jiu-Jitsu as a little kid and at the age of 12 started to help his uncle Helio with classes at the Gracie School.
 Rolls was also really close to Carlson, his older brother, from whom he learned a great deal as well.

 During his teenage years, Rolls had the opportunity to visit many different countries where he learned Sambo, Judo, and Greco-Roman Wrestling.
-A black belt at the age of 16, Rolls grew into a solid and cut young man with a great vision for Jiu-Jitsu and his career as a fighter and instructor.
+A Black Belt at the age of 16, Rolls grew into a strong and fit young man with a great vision for Jiu-Jitsu and his career as a fighter and instructor.
 One of the ways he found he could grow the sport was by competing in tournaments as a way to engage more people in the sport.
 In 1976, Rolls participated in his first No Holds Barred (Vale-Tudo) Fight.
 He took the fight after a Karate Instructor challenged him by questioning the effectiveness of Jiu-Jitsu during a TV show demonstration.

 The challenge was promptly accepted and many matches were arranged between Jiu-Jitsu fighters and Karate Fighters.
 All Jiu-Jitsu fighters won that night, but the main event was certainly the one to catch more attention.
 Rolls Gracie and the Karate Master fought for a few minutes with Rolls applying a beautiful take down, controlling his opponent’s back and finishing the fight with a rear naked choke.